ForgottenGlory/forgottenglory.github.io/docs/readme/atelier.md

 This section details the most important mods included in Atelier and is intended to give you a basic understanding of what to expect when you start the game.

 ### The Screenshot Tools
 For ease of taking screenshots, the following mods are included: FreeFlyCam, ScreenshotPad SE, Weather Control, Rail Light, and AddItemMenu.
 With these you should be able to set up any location to be exactly what you want for the screenshots you want to take.
-One minor note: Rail Light is only intended to be used by female characters, equipping one of its lights on a male character will have... interesting results, to say the least.
+One minor note: Rail Light is only intended to be used by female characters, equipping one of its lights on a male character will have interesting results, to say the least.

 ### The Pose Mods
 Several pose packs are included: Halo's Poser, Shocky Pose Pack, GomaPeroPoses, and all three are included in Poser Hotkeys Plus, which allows you to quickly and easily cycle through poses.
+Check the MCM for Poser Hotkeys to see the keybinds for this mod.

 ### The Character Customization Mods
 When creating your character, you'll find there are a lot of options that are available to you.
 From hairs to tattoos to eyes and more, Atelier has included a comprehensive suite of mods that allow you to tweak your character's appearance to exactly what you want.
 And, if you're struggling to figure out where to begin with character creation, a number of presets made by the Atelier community have been included for you to pick from in addition to many from Nexus.
 In general, you'll have more options for *everything*.